fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 48. Denmark
 49. Estonia
 50. Finland
+    * The Nordic Theory of Everything: In Search of a Better Life by Anu Partanen (3 votes)
 51. France
     * The Little Prince / Le petit prince
+    * The End of Eddy by Edouard Louis
+    * Take place in France, by American authors:
        * Murder in the Marais (NOTE: American author, but takes place in France)
+       * The Only Road in Paris by Elaine Sciolino
 52. Georgia
 53. Germany
 54. Greece